 Comment on the effectiveness of the school's process for developing, reviewing, revising, and adopting written fiscal policies and procedures for internal controls.

 Policies are reviewed and revised as necessary and discussed with the board.
-The Citrus Springs Board has adopted the following business policies:
+The Harbor Springs Board has adopted the following business policies on behalf of the school: